Ganesh517/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

+### EX NO : 04
-# EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor
+# <p align="center"> Distance measurement using Ultrasonic sensor </p>

 ## AIM:
-To interface an ultrasonic pair and measure the distance in centimeters , calculate the error
+To interface an FSR(force sensitive resistor) and scale the output voltage obtained to pressure applied

 ### COMPONENTS REQUIRED:
 1.	ultrasonic sensor module HC-SR04